Exploring our history with Ken Burns

 A legacy of storytelling

 Since 2007, we have proudly sponsored the work of Ken Burns and Florentine Films, which blend education and art to create in-depth stories that enlighten people around the world.
-We’ve proudly supported films like Hemingway, Country Music, The Vietnam War, and Jackie Robinson as well as The Roosevelts, The Address, The Dust Bowl, Prohibition, The Civil War, The Tenth Inning, The National Parks and The War.
+We’ve proudly supported films like Muhammad Ali, Hemingway, Country Music, and The Vietnam War, as well as Jackie Robinson, The Roosevelts, The Address, The Dust Bowl, Prohibition, The Civil War, The Tenth Inning, The National Parks and The War.

 Throughout each film, timeless human truths emerge, providing a perspective on our past that helps us better understand our present and move forward.

 Ken Burns’s series, Country Music, explores the history of this uniquely American art form — from its roots over the course of the 20th century through its emergence to become “America’s music.”
 From strong women to songs of heartache and joy, the film series tells unforgettable stories and demonstrates how music can unite and inspire.

 Lessons from the Vietnam War

 Ten years in the making, this ten-part, 18-hour documentary series offers an unprecedented view of the Vietnam War that helps foster different perspectives and civil discourse around one of the most divisive, controversial, consequential and misunderstood events in our history.
 Because hearing from the various sides of important issues furthers progress, equality and a more connected society, the series includes perspectives and testimonies from about 80 witnesses, who collectively represent all sides of the conflict — soldiers, civilians and protestors from America, North Vietnam and South Vietnam.